Study modes: Full-time, Part-time

 MSc Artificial Intelligence - 3 Years (Part-time)

-Due to high demand, this programme operates an application deadline.
-We will make a small number of offers to the most outstanding candidates on an ongoing basis, but hold the majority of applications until the application deadline of 31st January 2019.
+Due to high demand, this programme operates a number of selection deadlines.
+We will make a small number of offers to the most outstanding candidates on an ongoing basis, but hold the majority of applications until the next published selection deadline.

 - School of Informatics Teaching Organisation